MicrosoftLearning/mslearn-openai/Instructions/Labs/05-generate-images.md

         - The user-provided prompt that describes the image to be generated
         - The number of images to be generated (in this case, 1)
         - The resolution (size) of the image to be generated.
-    - The response header from the initial request includes an **operation-location** value that is used for the subsequent callback t get the results.
+    - The response header from the initial request includes an **operation-location** value that is used for the subsequent callback to get the results.
     - The code polls the callback URL until the status of the image-generation task is *succeeded*, and then extracts and displays a URL for the generated image.

 ### Run the app